-1. A further 2 lunchtime briefing sessions were held at the House of Lords bringing our cumulative total to 24.
-Discussions with Peers, MPs and representatives from the regulatory authorities covered topics such as REACH, MoD Standard, COMAH 2015 and the Industrial Emissions Directive.
+1. A further 2 lunchtime briefing sessions were held at the House of Lords bringing our cumulative total to 26.
+Discussions with Peers, MPs and representatives from the regulatory authorities covered topics such as REACH, Issues with HMRC, Fee for Intervention and the Industrial Emissions Directive.

 4. The SEA continues to take a lead role within the CETS organisation which has now become recognised by the European Commission as the lead European body for our sector.
-Meetings were held in Boxmeer, Holland and a board meeting was held in Vienna.
-CETS has been restructured so that it now has a Regulatory Affairs Section and a Technical & Standards Section.
-This is in line with most of the associations that are members of CETS.
+Meetings were held in Memmingen Germany, Paris and a board meeting was held in Vienna.
+Our CEO is currently President of CETS and will continue for a further 3 years when he can stand for re-election for a further 3 year period.

 a.
 Government / Industry IPPC Sounding Board